cloudevents/sdk-go/CONTRIBUTING.md

-# Contributing to CloudEvents Go SDK
+# Contributing to CloudEvents sdk-go

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1: